botahamec/happylock/README.md

 println!("{}", *data);
 ```

-Unlocking a mutex requires a mutable reference to `ThreadKey`.
+Unlocking a mutex requires a `ThreadKey` or a mutable reference to `ThreadKey`.
 Each thread will be allowed to have one key at a time, but no more than that.
 The `ThreadKey` type is not cloneable or copyable.
 This means that only one thing can be locked at a time.

 To lock multiple mutexes at a time, create a `LockGuard`.